techidaily/site-fox-hovers/source/_posts/updated-crafting-memorable-titles-a-comprehensible-ae-approach-for-2024.md

 ![add keyframes in after effects](https://images.wondershare.com/filmora/article-images/2022/09/add-keyframes-in-after-effects.jpg)

-Apart from the animate option and its parameters, there are several parameters such as transform that you can adjust to edit the text effect as per your preference.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/U_aNKnMTPjo?si=Og_mEt7NP3Fbsg2n" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/8U3ooyFiAB4?si=yXPQrDhMBEJwN2EZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+Apart from the animate option and its parameters, there are several parameters such as transform that you can adjust to edit the text effect as per your preference.

 ## Part 3\.
 AE Alternative to Edit Text Effects in Video